clarity-h2020/scenario-analysis/README.md

 ### Development Environment

-The application uses an outdated /deprecated build process based on `bower` and `grunt`.
+The application uses an outdated / deprecated build process based on `bower` and `grunt`.
 Furthermore, the build process will only work with Node **v6.11.4**.
 However, there is no need to build the application since minification, obfuscation, cdn-dification, etc. are not needed.
 The source code can directly be deployed.

 ### Dependencies